tractionguest/guest-android-sdk/docs/WatchlistsApi.md

 //import GuestSDK.WatchlistsApi;

 WatchlistsApi apiInstance = new WatchlistsApi();
-WatchlistCreateParams watchlistCreateParams = {"colour":"GREEN","email":"some text","first_name":"some text","last_name":"some text","notes":"some text","aliases":["some text","some text"]}; // WatchlistCreateParams | The new `Watchlist` to create
+WatchlistCreateParams watchlistCreateParams = new WatchlistCreateParams(); // WatchlistCreateParams |
 String idempotencyKey = null; // String | An optional idempotency key to allow for repeat API requests.
 Any API request with this key will only be executed once, no matter how many times it's submitted.
 We store idempotency keys for only 24 hours.
 Any `Idempotency-Key` shorter than 10 characters will be ignored try {
     Watchlist result = apiInstance.createWatchlist(watchlistCreateParams, idempotencyKey);